jpark58/To-Do-List/Readme.md

 ## Add To-Do functions

 To add to-dos to the list, we use a method called "createElement()".
-Using the input text, we append elements and then append them to <ul> in html.
+Using the input text, we append elements and then append them to ul tag in html.

 ```
 function paintToDo(text) {